MituuZ/snappy/readme.md

 # Snappy
 Training tool for string and file manipulation used for picoCTF.
-Written Rust by someone who doesn't know how to write Rust.
+Written in Rust by someone who doesn't yet know how to write Rust.

 ## Rot
 Run rotation permutations for a file or a string.